liuis/conflux-local-network/README.md

 # warning
-## this repo run the conflux-chain node is the *test-mode*, just for test/dev environment, don't use this for the fromal online environment.
+#### This repo run the conflux-chain node is the *test-mode*, just for test/dev environment, don't use this for the fromal online environment.

 # conflux-local-network
 Docker-compose based configuration to easily run locally deployed dev/test network